dhughes/tiy-developer-designer-crashcourse/README.md

 * Create a Github repo
 	* Add Lexi as collaborator
-* Create an IntelliJ project
+* Create a Spring project in IntelliJ
 * Push to Github

 **Core Concepts:**